 Increased risk of accidents or near misses

-The odds increasingly move away from your favour the more you deprive yourself of sleep.
+As you can expect, the symptoms don’t get better the more you deprive yourself of sleep.
 At 36 hours without sleep, your sleep-cycle is thrown off course, which ultimately affects normal bodily functions like your appetite, metabolism, and stress levels.
 You’ll experience speech impairments plus decreased motivation and attention, to name a few things.

 At 48 hours, individuals not only experience a hit to their immune systems, but they’ll also fall into “microsleeps,” which last for roughly 30 seconds and they happen involuntarily.